daviemakz/risen-js-docs/docs/results.md

 6. The service core receives the request and ensures it's valid.
 7. The service core then sends the data to the `render` service, load-balanced via round-robin.
 8. The `render` service received the requests and splits the workload into four parts.
-9. The `render` service then sends four requests to the service core, the destination being the `prime` service.
+9. The `render` service then sends four requests to the service core, the end destination being the `prime` service.
 10. Again the service core validates all requests it's receiving from `render` service.
 11. It then sends the requests to each of the `prime` services as requested by the `render` service.
 12. All four `prime` services calculate their respective workloads and send the result back to the service core.
-13. The service core sends this result back to the `render` service.
+13. The service core validates the response and sends the results back to the `render` service.
 14. The `render` service assembles all the results it's received from the `prime` services.
 15. The `render` service then uses the result to generate static HTML markup.
 16. It then sends this response back to the express server it originally received the request from.